Stock + Covered Calls — explained simply

 How our strategy works

-We use AI signals to buy the right stocks, then sell covered calls on every position to collect extra income every 30 days.
+We use AI signals to identify the right stocks, then sell covered calls on every position to collect consistent premium income.
 No guesswork, no complicated setups.

 Two income streams.
 One strategy.